AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ### User-defined modules

-The Quality Control uses _plugins_ to load the actual code to be executed by the _Tasks_ and the _Checks_.
-A module, or plugin, can contain one or several of these classes, both Tasks and Checks.
-They must subclass `TaskInterface.h` and `CheckInterface.h` respectively.
+The Quality Control uses _plugins_ to load the actual code to be executed by the _Tasks_, the _Checks_, the _Aggregators_ and the _PostProcessing_.
+A module, or plugin, can contain one or several of these classes.
+They must subclass the corresponding interfaces, for example `TaskInterface.h` or `CheckInterface.h`.
 We use the Template Method Design Pattern.

 The same code, the same class, can be run many times in parallel.
-It means that you can run several qc tasks (no uppercase, i.e. processes) in parallel, each executing the same code defined in the same Task (uppercase, the class).
-Similarly, one Check can be executed against different Monitor Objects and Tasks.
+It means that one can run several copies of the same qc Task in parallel, each executing the same code but on different data samples, typically on different nodes.

 ### Repository